raghavsaboo/docs.raghavsaboo.com/docs/Technical/Distributed Systems Design/index.md

 === "Scalability"

     - **Horizontal** - by adding more storage and compute nodes
-    - **Vertically** - Using more powerful machines
+    - **Vertically** - using more powerful machines
-    - Meeting traffic load with peak number of reads, writes and simultaneous users
+    - **Latency/Throughput Tradeoff** - Meeting traffic load with peak number of reads, writes and simultaneous users
     - Requires capacity planning with anticipated Latency and Throughput estimates
     - End user response is measured as the server response time + network response time
     - 90th, 95th, 99th Percentile Service Level Objectives (SLOs) / Service Level Agreements (SLAs) are established